Qianrwang/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Advantage of Stage View

-The Stage View provides users with a more seamless experience of viewing content in Teams, instead of browser.
-This leads to more engagement with your app within Teams.
+Stage View will help provide a more seamless experience of opening content in Teams.
+Users can open and view content provided by your app without leaving the context, they can pin the content to the chat or channel for future quick access.
+This will lead to a higher user engagement with your app.

 ##  Stage View vs. Task module